uoy-cs-eng2/todo-microservice/README.md

 cd todo-microservices
 ./gradlew dockerBuild
 cd ..

+cd edit-count-consumers
+./gradlew dockerBuild
+cd ..

 ./compose-it.sh up -d
 ```

-This will build a Java-based Docker image of the microservice, and then start it together with its dependencies and some web-based UIs to help debugging.
+This will build a Java-based Docker image of the microservice and a [sample application with several Kafka consumers](./edit-count-consumers), and then start it together with its dependencies and some web-based UIs to help debugging.

 ## Viewing and editing the C4 model